An official website of the United States government.

 A lock or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-Gulf Ecosystem Initiative’s Request for Proposals is Now Open
+Gulf Ecosystem Initiative’s 4th Call for Proposals is Open

-Photo credit: Officers and Crew of NOAA Ship PISCES; Collection of Commander Jeremy Adams, NOAA Corps The Gulf Ecosystem Initiative’s second Request for Proposals for synthesis science projects in the Gulf of Mexico opens November 15, 2023.
-Proposals are due March 15, 2024.
-The Gulf Ecosystem Initiative is a $3.5 million partnership between the National … Continue reading
+The Gulf Ecosystem Initiative’s third Call for Proposals for synthesis science projects in the Gulf of Mexico and applications for post-doctoral researchers is now open.
+Proposals are due March 14, 2025.
+The Gulf Ecosystem Initiative is a $3.5 million partnership between the National Center for Ecological Analysis and Synthesis (NCEAS) and the NOAA RESTORE Science … Continue reading